La Salle Extension University: After closure

 After it closed, LSEU turned over records to the Illinois State Board of Education.
 LSEU resources were absorbed into Macmillan Publishing Company, which was later taken over by Robert Maxwell in 1989.
 Following bankruptcy, the assets were sold to Paramount Communications Inc. in 1994.
 They eventually became part of Simon & Schuster in 1994.
 Pearson acquired the Macmillan name in America since 1998, following its purchase of the Simon & Schuster educational and professional group (which included various Macmillan properties).
 Holtzbrinck purchased it from them in 2001.

 Alumni

 Founder Jesse Grant Chapline recruited a number of prominent figures to be involved in the school, including Adlai E. Stevenson I.

 La Salle Extension University was innovative for the time in providing many poor, working-class, women, and ethnic minorities educational opportunities.
 Several of its graduates have gone on to make significant contributions, especially in the fields of law, business, accounting, marketing and social work.
 Alumni have included figures in state and local political administrations, and a spectrum of US military officials.
-Alumni include KFC founder Harland Sanders, governors Harold J. Arthur and Eurith D. Rivers, United States Senator Craig L. Thomas, U.S. Representatives John S. Gibson and William T. Granahan, and a number of prominent African American leaders, including Arthur Fletcher, Jessie M. Rattley, and Gertrude Rush.
+Alumni include KFC founder Harland Sanders, governors Harold J. Arthur and Eurith D. Rivers, United States Senator Craig L. Thomas, U.S. Representatives John S. Gibson and William T. Granahan, French commando Philippe Kieffer, and a number of prominent African American leaders, including Arthur Fletcher, Jessie M. Rattley, and Gertrude Rush.